-- Devou Park (KY) 700-acre public city park and golf course located at 1344 Audubon Road in Covington. - George Steinford Park (KY) A landscaped public walkway with benches (Sixth Street Promenade) located between the West 6th Street one-way roadways in Covington. - Lincoln Community Center (OH) City recreation center including a neighborhood pool, basketball courts, a playground, and a tennis court located at 1027 Linn Street in Cincinnati. - Wade Walk Baseball Field (OH) Public city park including two baseball fields located at 1525 Linn Street in Cincinnati (identified as a park at Derrick and Turnbow and Linn Street in the 2012 EA/FONSI). - Laurel Playground (OH) Public city park including a playground, basketball courts, and a baseball field located at 501 Liberty Street in Cincinnati. - Sands Playground (OH) Playground and paved multipurpose play area located in the area bounded by Poplar Street, Baymiller Street, and Livingston Street in Cincinnati. - Linn Livingston Park (OH) Small neighborhood greenspace located at the intersection of Linn Street and Livingston Street in Cincinnati. - Dyer Park (OH) Public city park with two baseball fields, basketball courts, a playground, and a sprayground located at 2110 Freeman Avenue in Cincinnati.
+- Devou Park (KY) 700-acre public city park and golf course located at 1344 Audubon Road in Covington. - George Steinford Park (KY) A landscaped public walkway with benches (Sixth Street Promenade) located between the West 6th Street one-way roadways in Covington. - Riverfront Commons Trail (KY) A 1.25-mile shared-use path along the Ohio River in the City of Covington.
+The trail provides pedestrian and bicycle access to Covington neighborhoods as well as local hotels, retail sites, and dining and entertainment establishments.
+See Section 4.13.12 for additional details about this Section 4(f) property. - Lincoln Community Center (OH) City recreation center including a neighborhood pool, basketball courts, a playground, and a tennis court located at 1027 Linn Street in Cincinnati. - Wade Walk Baseball Field (OH) Public city park including two baseball fields located at 1525 Linn Street in Cincinnati (identified as a park at Derrick and Turnbow and Linn Street in the 2012 EA/FONSI). - Laurel Playground (OH) Public city park including a playground, basketball courts, and a baseball field located at 501 Liberty Street in Cincinnati. - Sands Playground (OH) Playground and paved multipurpose play area located in the area bounded by Poplar Street, Baymiller Street, and Livingston Street in Cincinnati. - Linn Livingston Park (OH) Small neighborhood greenspace located at the intersection of Linn Street and Livingston Street in Cincinnati. - Dyer Park (OH) Public city park with two baseball fields, basketball courts, a playground, and a sprayground located at 2110 Freeman Avenue in Cincinnati.